shreshthmohan/wildex/README.md

 2. design (what it should look like)
 3. species (pick a species & list all the info that will be on the card)
 4. jargon (cards that explain scientific terms)

+Right now we are tracking all the info inside of [issues](https://github.com/shreshthmohan/wildex/issues)